Usuidai Sankyoryo (Megane Bridge)

 Detailed Information

-The Usui Third Bridge is located in Sakamoto, Matsuidamachi, Annaka City, Gunma Prefecture, and is one of the largest brick arch bridges in Japan, spanning the Usui Pass.
-Due to its elegant appearance, it is commonly referred to as the "Megane Bridge" (Eyeglasses Bridge) and is currently designated as an Important Cultural Property of Japan.
-Construction began in June 1891 (Meiji 24) and was completed in December 1892 (Meiji 25), taking just one and a half years to build.
-This bridge is a grand structure that incorporated cutting-edge civil engineering techniques of the time, with a total length of about 91 meters and a height of approximately 31 meters.
-It was built using around two million bricks, designed by British engineer Charles A. Pownall and Japanese engineer Haruichi Furukawa.
-It serves as a symbol of the introduction of Western technology during the Meiji era.
+Usui Third Bridge is located in Sakamoto, Matsuida-cho, Annaka City, Gunma Prefecture, and is one of Japan’s largest brick-built four-arch bridges spanning the Usui Pass.
+Because of its graceful appearance, it is commonly called the “Eyeglass Bridge,” and it is now designated as an Important Cultural Property of Japan.
+Construction began in June 1891 and was completed in December 1892.
+Built in just one and a half years, the bridge was a grand structure that brought together the most advanced civil engineering technology of its time, measuring approximately 91 meters in length and 31 meters in height.
+About 2 million bricks were used, and the design was carried out by British engineer Charles A. Pownall and Japanese engineer Seiichi Furukawa.
+It is a structure that symbolizes the introduction of Western technology during the Meiji era.

-Currently, the Usui Third Bridge, together with the Second to Sixth Bridges, and the associated tunnels and former substation sites, is designated as an Important Cultural Property under the "Usui Pass Railway Facilities."
-The abandoned railway line has been developed into a walking path known as "Apt no Michi," allowing visitors to walk over the bridge and closely observe remnants of the railway, including the old Maruyama Substation and the ten tunnels along the way.
+Today, Usui Third Bridge, along with the Second through Sixth Bridges and related tunnels and the remains of a substation, is designated as an Important Cultural Property of Japan under the name “Usui Pass Railway Facilities.”
+The former railway line has been developed into a walking trail called the “Abt Road,” where visitors can walk across the bridge and, along the way, view historical railway remains such as the former Maruyama Substation and the ten tunnels up close.

 #Cultural assets/historic sites